jvde-github/AIS-catcher-for-Android/README.md

 AIS-catcher only receives and processes signals and then forwards the messages over UDP or visualizes them on the build-in map (internet connection required).
 And one more thing, you need to be in a region where there are ships broadcasting AIS signals, e.g. near the water.

+### What's New?

+- Support for RTL-SDR Blog V4
+- Tab with realtime NMEA lines as it is received

 <p align="center">
 <img src="https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/equipment.jpg" width=80% height=80%></p>